hacdias/hacdias.com/content/colophon/index.md

 ## ⚙️ How Does This Website Work? {#how}

 Over time, this website has suffered significant changes on how it works.
 For most of the time, this website used to be a completely static website, relying on [Hugo](https://gohugo.io/).
-I still recommend Hugo for most people that want to have a simple static website as it is extremely fast and customizable.
-However, for me, Hugo was no longer enough and the website is now powered by **[Eagle](https://github.com/hacdias/eagle)**, my own custom back-end built in Go.
+In addition to Hugo, I have a custom back-end that enables some features that I enjoy, such as an online dashboard, login, and others.
+This is powered by [Eagle](https://github.com/hacdias/eagle).

 Regarding storage and hosting, this website is hosted in a VPS I rent with [Hetzner](https://www.hetzner.com/) and it goes through [Cloudflare](https://www.cloudflare.com/) for caching.
 I also use [**Bunny**](https://bunny.net/) for most of my media content, as they provide very fast CDN storage for good prices.
 Finally, this website supports many features endorsed by the [IndieWeb](https://indieweb.org/) community, such as [Webmentions](https://indieweb.org/Webmention),  [Microformats](https://microformats.org/) and [IndieAuth](https://indieauth.spec.indieweb.org/).